graphicsdesk/everything/README.md

 # Everything

 A list of all our data analysis and interactives.
+Co-bylining/educational opportunities for data stories and interactives are kept in the [`projects`](https://github.com/spec-journalism/projects) repository.

 ## Data Reporting